-Noting that the technologies for cognitive behavior therapy are still evolving, CMS opted to make CPT 98978 contractor priced for 2024.
+Noting that monitoring technologies for cognitive behavior therapy are still evolving, CMS opted to make CPT 98978 contractor priced.
 This requires a provider to submit to the contractor supporting documentation (including invoices) from which the contractor will determine appropriate pricing.